 - Sea salt and freshly ground black pepper

-- 1/4 cup Marcona almonds (see LC Note above)
+- 1/4 cup Marcona almonds* (see * above)

 - 1 1/2 tablespoons sherry vinegar

-- Sage-Garlic Brown Buter (see below), warm
+- Sage-Garlic Brown Butter (see below), warm

 - Zest from 1/2 small lemon (optional)

-- 1. Preheat the oven to 375°F (190°C).
+- Preheat the oven to 375°F (190°C).
 Toss the vegetables with the olive oil in a large bowl and season with salt and pepper to taste.
-Arrange the vegetables in a roasting pan or on a large rimmed baking sheet, making sure the beets and the turnips stay together since they will roast longer.
+Arrange the vegetables in a roasting pan or on a rimmed baking sheet, making sure the beets and the turnips stay together since they will roast longer.
 (You can set the vegetables aside at room temperature for up to several hours.)

 - Once the turnips and beets are completely roasted, add them to the platter of vegetables.
 Drizzle the vegetables with the brown butter and chopped nuts.
 Garnish with the reserved beet leaves and lemon zest.
 Serve warm or at room temperature.